leonstel/leonstel.github.io/blogs/gmap2.md

 ## Learning points

 *Store principle*
 What does state management mean?
-W will build a simple state manager from scratch with Rxjs observables.
+We will build a simple state manager from scratch with Rxjs observables.
 When using state management in your own app I encourage you to look at redux or mobX these implement the flux pattern in their own way.
 Back then I found it helpful to see the store principle in its most basic form.
 Maybe you have encountered it, the angular version (ngRx) uses a lot of boilerplate and a lot is done for you.
 When you are new